- Search The Registry

 - My Account

 *Joseph Wilcots was born on this date in 1939.
 He was a Black Cinematographer.

 Wilcots was highly praised for his cinematography and his sensitivity to those he worked with.
-In 1966, became the first Black to join Hollywood's camera operator’s union the International Cinematographers Guild.
-For 15 years, he also worked in various capacities on Michael Jackson's music videos, tours, and other projects including Producing Michael Jackson's "Dangerous" Tour.
+In 1966, he became the first Black to join Hollywood's camera operator’s union, the International Cinematographers Guild.
+For 15 years, he also worked on Michael Jackson's music videos, tours, and other projects, including Producing Michael Jackson's "Dangerous" Tour.
 As a director of photography, he achieved his greatest acclaim for "Roots," the 1977 rating phenomenon based on Alex Haley’s bestselling epic family saga.

 Steven Poster, president of the International Cinematographers Guild, Local 600, said, "Joseph Wilcots could be considered the Jackie Robinson of cinematography," Describing Wilcots as "a kind and gentle man with amazing talent," Poster said Wilcots "loved the work he did and gained the respect he deserved throughout the industry."